vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Request-DatastoreStorageCapacity.md

 ## Synopsis

-Checks the datastore usage in all vCenter Server instances.
+Checks the datastore usage in all vCenter instances.

 ## Syntax